Category Archives: Lancashire Witches Walk.

 After four miles I leave the road for another four miles of mostly trackless and waterlogged ground.
 Mark says “the next stretch is very boggy and needs careful negotiation” Go no farther if you are unsure or if the weather is bad.
 This is remote country with no easy escape routes.
 My walking poles disappear into the mire quickly followed by my boots.
 Jack be nimble.
 It is not so bad – I survived.
 There is beauty there if you look closely.P1010534P1010536P1010541P1010540

 P1010539P1010535If I close my eyes I could be at the seaside, the sound of gulls is everywhere.
-I think they are Herring Gulls, a large colony exists up here.
+I think they are Black Backed, Great or Lesser?, a large colony exists up here.
 I try for a video, more for the sounds than the fleeting fly overs.
 They are becoming more aggressive, dive-bombing me.
 I look down and there below my feet is a scrape of a nest with three eggs.
 Better move on taking extra care where I place my feet.

 P1010599